 AB 901 (Gipson)

-- Protect youth from contact with the juvenile system, including “voluntary probation supervision;”
+- Protects youth from contact with the juvenile system, including “voluntary probation supervision;”

-- Protect youth from informal probation supervision simply because law enforcement officials believe they might become system- involved in the future;
+- Protects youth from informal probation supervision simply because law enforcement officials believe they might become system- involved in the future;

-- End juvenile system referrals for disobedience to school authorities; and
+- Ends juvenile system referrals for disobedience to school authorities; and

-- Promote community-based youth development programs and prioritize system diversion whenever possible.
+- Promotes community-based youth development programs and prioritize system diversion whenever possible.